OpenBB-finance/OpenBB/README.md

 ```
 pip install -r requirements.txt
 ```
 Note: The libraries specified in the [requirements.txt](/requirements.txt) file have been tested and work for the purpose of this project, however, these may be older versions.
-Hence, it is recommended for the user to set up a virtual python environment previous to install these.
+Hence, it is recommended for the user to set up a virtual python environment prior to installing these.
 This allows to keep dependencies required by different projects in separate places.

 ## API Keys <a name="API_Keys"></a>